faseermr/CRUD-operation/README.md

-This is simple crud operation work
+This is simple crud operation using React, Node, Express, MySQL, Formik and Yup

 Follow these steps to run the app on your local machine,